-Shortly after The Cross and the Switchblade was released in 1963, Good Housekeeping magazine published a condensed version used by churches and individuals for ministry to youth and adults.
+Shortly after The Cross and the Switchblade was released in 1963, Good Housekeeping magazine published a condensed version of the story.
+In recent years, this condensed version has been repackaged into a small book of 56 pages and printed in several languages as an outreach tool.
+During the past two years more than 300,000 copies have been printed in the U.S. and are being used by churches and individuals for ministry to youth and adults.